LETARTARE/QtPregen/README.md

     2- then the patch 'cb-11246-evPREGEN-1.0.patch' and recompile the modified source of the version 'Code::Blocks-11246',

-	3- then with 'C::B-11246' compile and install the plugin 'qtPregenForCB-xyz'
+	3- then with 'C::B-11246' compile and install the plugin 'qtPregen-xyz'
         - change the local variable 'CB = $(#cb11246)' in agreement with your global 'cb11246' which should identify sources of 'Code::Blocks'

 5- Using